 Homeschooling parents or students may request a determination of substantial equivalency between the homeschool and public high school program for the purpose of documenting substantial equivalency in the college application process.
 Click the highlighted words to view Chatham’s procedures in response to requests for substantial equivalency determination.

 The links below may help families who are interested in homeschooling learn about requirements and procedures.
-Additional questions may be addressed to Dr. Jean Scheriff, at 392-1535.
+Additional questions may be addressed to Lindsay Morris, Homeschool Coordinator at 392-2255.

 Additional Information on Homeschooling is available from:

 New York State Department of Education Frequently Asked Questions and Answers:

 Guidelines on Revised Rules and Regulations Relating to Homeschools and College Entrance: